TechieTeee/Open_Edge/README.md

 ## Purpose

 The primary goal of Open Edge is to empower developers with tools to leverage ICP and Zenoh for edge computing applications.
-Open Edge focuses on decentralized credentials

 ## Tech Stack